allegro/camus-compressor/README.md

  * `e`: Parrallelism level of task (number of spark executors, default: 2);
  * `m`: Spark `--master` option;
  * `c`: Spark `--conf` option.
 You can use it to pass extra arguments to job.
+ * `d`: Spark `--driver-memory` option.
+If you have huge number of partitions to compress, please consider set this option to, for example, `4g`.

 ## Configuration file